 Dual-certified for skateboard and bike use, the Bell Span Helmet is ideal for fun-loving kids that love all kinds of wheels.
+With a more compact shape than most skater-style helmets as well as a dial-adjust fit system, the Bell Span is a great helmet for kids riding on bikes, scooters or skateboards!
 Read the full review below for why it’s one of our favorite skater-style helmets.

 BEST FOR: Riders in need of a dual-certified helmet who bounce between their scooter, skateboard, and bike.

 - Internal dial adjustment for a quick and accurate fit

 - Dual certified for bike and skateboard use

 - Great front, side, back coverage